How Much Does It Cost to Paint a House?

 - Does your work come with a warranty?

 Deciding on paint and materials while keeping down the overall cost to paint a house can be a daunting process.
-Here are some frequently asked questions about the cost to paint a house to help guide you in your decisions.
+The following are some frequently asked questions about the cost to paint a house to help guide these decisions.